Manuel Vicente Maza

-Manuel Vicente Maza (1779 - June 27, 1839) was an Argentine lawyer and federal politician.
-He was governor of Buenos Aires, and was killed after the discovery of a failed plot to kill Juan Manuel de Rosas.
+Manuel Vicente Maza (April 5, 1779 - June 27, 1839) was an Argentine lawyer and Federalist politician who briefly served as interim Governor of Buenos Aires from 1834 to 1835.
+A close ally of the Juan Manuel de Rosas, Maza was nonetheless assassinated in his office by the Mazorca in 1839 following the discovery of a plot by his son Ramón to overthrow the dictator.

 Biography

 Even though Maza was born in Buenos Aires, he finished his university studies in Law at the Royal University of San Felipe, in Santiago, Chile.

 As the independence movement from Spain grew in South America, Maza was taken prisoner in Lima, by that time the centre of the Viceroyalty of Peru, and later spent time in reclusion in Buenos Aires, released in 1815.
 That year he started his political activity as head of the Civil Commission of Justice of Buenos Aires, bringing about the justice administration regulation named after him.
 In 1816 he served as mayor at the Buenos Aires Cabildo.

 In the following years he developed a friendship and political relationship with Juan Manuel de Rosas.

 During the 1820s Maza became widely involved in political activity.
 He was sent to exile for the first time in 1823 because of his participation in the uprising against Martín Rodríguez, and then again in 1829 to Bahía Blanca for rising up against Juan Lavalle.

 When Rosas returned to power, Maza assumed an important role in Rosas' government.
 At the meeting with José María Paz in Córdoba, Maza accompanied Rosas, when they suffered an assassination attempt.

 After Rosas left to the frontier in 1832, Maza was named Chief Minister by Juan Ramón Balcarce, but a year later he took part in the movement that demanded Balcarce's resignation.
 He also took part in the following brief administration of Juan José Viamonte.

 In 1834, and after several potential candidates refused to take the government of the Buenos Aires Province, Maza, as president of the legislature, was designated interim governor.
 In February 1835 he sent Facundo Quiroga as mediator in the conflict between the governors of the provinces of Salta and Tucumán.
 As Quiroga was assassinated on his way back to Buenos Aires, Maza was forced to resign on March 7; Rosas once again became governor on April 13.

 Maza went back to the legislature in spite of the growing confrontations with Rosas that started during Maza's term in the government.
 He was also designated as judge in the trial to the Reinafé brothers, accused of Quiroga's assassination.